malavolti/docker-rsnapshot/README.md

 ### cron

-You will then need to edit `/config/crontabs/root` to set cron jobs to run rsnapshot.
+You will then need to edit `/config/crontabs/root` to set cron jobs and restart the container to apply changes and run rsnapshot.
 By default no cron jobs are enabled.
 Examples are includes based on information from the [rsnapshot readme](https://github.com/rsnapshot/rsnapshot/blob/master/README.md#configuration).

 ## Usage